ibm-cloud-docs/openpages/iam_synch_users_groups.md

 The user is created with the User Name, Display Name, Email, and Group associations that you specified in {{site.data.keyword.Bluemix_notm}}.

 The locale is U.S. English.
 In {{site.data.keyword.openpages_short}}, users and administrators can change a user’s locale.
 The synchronization job does not overwrite an existing user’s locale.

 Users have allowed profiles through associated groups.
 If the user has multiple allowed profiles, a preferred profile selection panel is displayed when the user logs in to {{site.data.keyword.openpages_short}} for the first time.

 When a user has no other enabled profiles available, a fallback profile is used.
 A fallback profile allows a user who is either not associated with any profile, or whose profile is disabled or deleted, to log in to {{site.data.keyword.openpages_short}}.

-When you are provisioning the service, you select the solutions you want from a list.
-The first solution you selected on the list determines which master profile is used as the fallback profile.
+When you are provisioning the service, you select the solutions that you want from a list.
+The first solution that you selected on the list determines which master profile is used as the fallback profile.
 For example, if you select the Business Continuity Management (BCM) and Financial Controls Management (FCM) solutions when you provisioned the service, the BCM Master profile is the fallback profile.

 Users are added to the OPAdministrators group and they are assigned the SaaS Administrator role template.
 Users also have role templates assigned through their group associations, if the associated groups have role template assignments.